luiswirth/bsc-thesis/src/matter.typ

 }
 ```

-Furthermore these spanning vectors span up the parallelepiped in whose corner the
+Furthermore these spanning vectors define a parallelepiped.
-simplex is contained.
-This makes the spanning vectors a very natural frame/basis for the local tangent space
-inside the simplex.
-$T_sigma {sigma} subset.eq RR^N$ embedded in $RR^N$ with $dim T_sigma {sigma} = n$.
-This parallelipied can be used to compute the volume of the simplex, as a fraction $(n!)^(-1)$ of
+This parallelipied can be used to compute the volume of the simplex, as a
-the volume of the parallelepiped, which is computed as the determinant of the
+fraction $(n!)^(-1)$ of the volume of the parallelepiped, which is computed as
-spanning vectors in the case $n=N$ and otherwise using the square root of the
+the determinant of the spanning vectors in the case $n=N$ and otherwise using
-gramian determinant
+the square root of the gramian determinant
 $sqrt(det(amat(E)^transp amat(E)))$.
 ```rust
 pub fn det(&self) -> f64 {